 MFA students select their program advisor during their first semester at NSCAD University.
-MFA program advisors are full-time faculty members of NSCAD University who are available during the residency of any MFA student for whom they are acting as a program advisor.
+MFA program advisors are fulltime faculty members of NSCAD University who are available during the residency of any MFA student for whom they are acting as a program advisor.
 The program advisor remains with the student throughout the duration of the program and performs the following tasks on behalf of the student:

-- · Advises the student on course selection in respect to degree requirements and the student's particular interests. - · Helps the student prepare for the first-semester review, including selecting members for their Advisory Committee. - Acts as chair of the Advisory Committee. - Summarizes and distributes commentary from the reviews. - Reviews drafts of the thesis statement in preparation for the final thesis review. - Oversees required revisions to the thesis statement. - Reports to the MFA director on the student's eligibility to graduate.
+- Acts as chair of the Advisory Committee. • - Summarizes and distributes commentary from the reviews. • - Reviews drafts of the thesis statement in preparation for the final thesis review. - Oversees required revisions to the thesis statement. • - Reports to the MFA director on the student's eligibility to graduate. •